bujaraty/test_README/README.md

 `cancersig profile sv` will
 - check INFO field "SVTYPE" to determine type of structural variation
 - check INFO field "SVLEN" for length of the event
+- then, perform SV profiling of the sample by counting number of SV in each category and divide it by total number of variants in the sample.

 ## Feature file format